Valeri4n/Chia-Farm-Tools/ubuntu-build/README.md

 ```

 ## Uninstall cuda and nvidia
 Sometimes this step is needed if nvidia-smi or plotting isn't performing properly.
-Best to wipe it and start with fresh cusa install.
+ Best to wipe it and start with fresh cuda install.
 ```
 sudo apt remove --purge '^nvidia-.*' -y sudo apt remove --purge '^libnvidia-.*' -y